UksusoFF/webtrees-reminder/README.md

 1. Upload the downloaded file to your webserver.
 1. Unzip the package into your `webtrees/modules_v4` directory.
 1. Rename the folder to `reminder`.
 1. [Config cron task](https://www.google.ru/search?ie=UTF-8&hl=ru&q=how%20to%20config%20cron%20task&gws_rd=ssl) for execute module action url.
-You can find this url on module config page: Login as admin -> Go to My pages -> Control panel -> Scroll to Modules -> Click on Reminder title.
+You can find this url on module [config page](https://github.com/UksusoFF/webtrees-reminder/issues/2#issuecomment-616511474).

 ## Todo
 * Make notification config per tree